PurpurMC/Purpur/CONTRIBUTING.md

 Adding patches to Purpur is very simple:

 1. Modify `Purpur-Server` and/or `Purpur-API` with the appropriate changes
-2. `cd` into the server/api directory you want to add a patch to
+2. Next, `cd` into the server/api directory you want to add a patch to
 3. Type `git add .` to add your changes
 4. Run `git commit` with the desired patch message
-5. `cd ../` to get back to the project root
+5. Then, `cd ../` to get back to the project root
 6. Run `./gradlew rebuildPatches` in the main directory to convert your commit into a new patch
 7. PR your patches back to this repository